Samuelsennero/API-labb/README.md

 - Python version 3.7
 - Requests library

-## How to run the game
+## How to run the program
-python weather.py
+´python weather.py´